rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 			}
 		});

-`UNDER CONSTRUCTION`

-## Connecting to the Printer
+## 3) Connect to the Printer

+The scripts in STEP 2 will causae the `searchPrinters` callback function to be executed for each printer found.
+The callback's `printerID` property will be used to establish a connection with the desired printer.
+When the search is complete, it will issue one more callbacks with a success status, but will not contain a printerID.
+You would use this as an indication that the search process is complete and it is safe to connect to the printer.

+NOTE: This ID is a unique identifier that is tracked by the RhoMobile framework.
+It is different from any ID that the printer manufacturer might be using.

 Now that we found the printers using the `searchPrinters` method, we should have a `printerID` in our `printers array variable`.
-We create an instance of Printer class by calling the [getPrinterByID method](../api//printingzebra#mgetPrinterByIDSTATIC) and pass in a string that is the printerID that was returned in the `searchPrinters` call
+We create an instance of Printer class by calling the [getPrinterByID](../api//printingzebra#mgetPrinterByIDSTATIC) method and pass in a string that is the printerID that was returned in the `searchPrinters` call.

 	:::javascript
 	// Ex: printers[0] = 'ZEBRA_PRINTER_1'